I must have done something right when flying with a 2 year old as I did it a number of times with my son and I am still here to tell the tale.

 These can be a Godsend when traveling with a child.
 In fact, there probably isn’t anything that can be so useful that takes up such little space in your carry on.

-Whatever you child likes to have close to them to cuddle or hold when they are feeling sleepy, then make sure you have that in your carry on for them.
-That could be be a favorite teddy bear, a blanket (blankie) or a some other thing.
+Whatever your child likes to have close to them to cuddle or hold when they are feeling sleepy, then make sure you have that in your carry on for them.
+That could be a favorite teddy bear, a blanket (blankie) or some other thing.
 My son had a little piece of ribbon that he held in his hand and tickled his nose with!